lexDAO/Grants/response/Commons_Economy _Roadmap_Knowledge_Elements.md

 ## Committee decision

-The Committee will use the Lead's reasons.
+The Committee will follow the next steps outlined in the Lead's reasons.

-## bestape Lead reasons
+## bestape reasons (Lead)

 From https://github.com/lexDAO/Grants#grant-request-process , the Grant's Committee's current goals are: